.png)

 The Cooking: Creative Form on Sicilian Ground

 Executive chef Martin Lazarov works within that tradition while applying a creative-cooking format to it.
-The Michelin Plate, awarded in both 2024 and 2025, signals cooking that the guide's inspectors consider worthy of attention without yet placing it in the starred tier.
+Its Michelin Plate recognition in 2024 and 2025 signals cooking that the guide's inspectors consider worthy of attention without yet placing it in the starred tier.
 In Michelin's own framing, a Plate denotes good cooking, and for a restaurant operating inside a resort hotel in a rural Sicilian location, sustained recognition across consecutive years points to consistent delivery rather than a one-season performance.

 The menu's declared emphasis on vegetables aligns Principe di Belludia with a direction that several of Italy's more considered creative kitchens have moved toward.
 At Atelier Moessmer Norbert Niederkofler in Brunico, the Alpine sourcing ethos has made plant-forward cooking central to a three-Michelin-star program.
 Further south, Osteria Francescana in Modena has long demonstrated that ingredient-specific focus can generate cooking of international standing.
 Principe di Belludia operates at a different scale and with a different mandate, but the structural approach, using a geographically specific larder as the creative raw material, belongs to the same Italian fine-dining conversation.